Chart Color Schemes

 The exceptional employment performance in Putney places it among Australia's strongest labour markets

-The predominantly residential area appears to offer limited local employment opportunities as indicated by the Census working population count versus resident population.
-Over a 12-month period ending in September 2025, Putney saw employment increase by 10.1% and labour force grow by 9.0%, leading to a unemployment rate decrease of 1.0 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with an unemployment rate rise of 0.2 percentage points.
-Providing broader context, state-level data as of 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs) while the state unemployment rate is at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these projections to Putney's employment mix suggests local employment could increase by 7.2% over five years and 14.5% over ten years, although these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+In the 12-month period ending in September 2025, employment increased by 10.1% and labour force by 9.0%, resulting in a 1.0 percentage point decrease in unemployment.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Putney's local employment should increase by 7.2% over five years and 14.5% over ten years, based on industry-specific projections applied to Putney's employment mix.

 Frequently Asked Questions - Employment